 VWP-05 was installed on August 3, 2005 near the toe of CWDA No. 2 adjacent to the access road/bench.
 The pore pressures recorded at VWP-05 have shown some seasonal fluctuations; however, the range of pore pressure changes is fairly small.
+In addition, recent data has shown a general downward trend in pore pressures.
 In general, HBET does not believe that the pore pressures in VWP-05 are cause for concern regarding stability of the gob pile.

 VWP-06 was installed on June 5, 2009 near the existing top of CWDA No. 2.
 The pore pressures recorded at VWP-06 have fluctuated since installation.
-In general, the fluctuations have been seasonal and reflect the level of coal mine waste placement activity on top of CWDA No. 2.
+However, the pore pressures have been generally decreasing over the last few years.
 In general, HBET does not believe that the measured pore pressures are an indication of any instability in CWDA No. 2.

 VWP-08 was installed on June 5, 2009 at a slightly lower elevation than VWP-06.
 The pore pressures recorded at VWP-08 have fluctuated since installation.
-However, the fluctuations have generally been within a narrow range of values.
-The measured pore pressures are generally consistent with the level of coal mine waste placement activity at CWDA No. 2.
+However, the measured values have stabilized over the past year.
+This is consistent with limited activity at CWDA No. 2, and the pore pressures are anticipated to remain steady or drop over time.